Malegaon blasts case: Court directs BJP MP Pragya Thakur to appear for all summons

 Six people were killed and 100 injured when an explosive device strapped to a motorcycle went off near a mosque in Malegaon in north Maharashtra on September 29, 2008.
 The motorcycle was registered in Thakur’s name, according to the police.

 Seven persons, including Thakur, are facing trial in the case.
-Apart from Thakur, the other accused are Lieutenant Colonel Shrikant Purohit, the other accused are Major Ramesh Upadhyay, Sameer Kulkarni, Ajay Rahirkar, Sudhakar Dwivedi and Sudhakar Chaturvedi.
+Apart from Thakur, the other accused are Lieutenant Colonel Shrikant Purohit, Major Ramesh Upadhyay, Sameer Kulkarni, Ajay Rahirkar, Sudhakar Dwivedi and Sudhakar Chaturvedi.

 They have been charged under various sections of the Unlawful Activities (Prevention) Act and the Indian Penal Code, including murder.